Mappings to the six CSF 2.0 functions: GOVERN, IDENTIFY, PROTECT, DETECT, RESPOND, RECOVER.

 - The AI IR Overlay specifies how those outcomes are achieved for AI agents: Inventory schema (AI-BOM), six-mode containment ladder, six evidence types, staged recovery procedure.

-A future v0.2+ playbook will formalize this layered relationship in a companion SP 800-61 r3 ↔ AI IR Overlay crosswalk.
+A future release will formalize this layered relationship in a companion SP 800-61 r3 ↔ AI IR Overlay crosswalk.
+See CHANGELOG.md [Unreleased] for status.

 Status